danielireson/formplug/README.md

 ## Usage
 ### HTML forms
-Set a HTML form action to your Formplug endpoint and POST data will be forwarded on to the specified email address.
+Set the form action to your Formplug endpoint and responses will be forwarded on to the specified email address.
+The email address can be plain text as shown below or hidden behind an encrypted hexedecimal string (see next section).
 ``` html
 <form action="https://apigatewayurl.com/to/johndoe@example.com">
     <input type="text" name="name">